Nigerians want June 12 general elections taught in schools - Vanguard News

 Some Nigerians have called for the introduction of June 12, 1993 general election into the nation’s history curriculum for both secondary schools and tertiary institutions.

-The Nigerians in separate interviews with Newsmen on Monday in Abuja unanimously agreed that June 12 remained a watershed in Nigeria’s politics.
+The Nigerians in separate interviews on Monday in Abuja unanimously agreed that June 12 remained a watershed in Nigeria’s politics.

 The call is coming on the heels of the 20th anniversary of June 12 presidential election slated for Tuesday, which was presumed to have been won by the late business mogul, Chief Moshood Abiola.